The Polish Colony in Harbin, Manchuria

 Forced Migrations of the Polish Colony in Harbin and China

-While some Poles and other eastern Europeans came voluntarily to Harbin and Manchuria, I would class this as a forced migration of people who wished to escape Russification and better their economic future.
-The many repatriations to Poland that occurred after the 1930s, and particularly those during China’s Cultural Revolution, were unavoidable, and most certainly they were migrations very much forced.
+While some Poles and other Eastern Europeans came to Harbin and Manchuria voluntarily, this was a forced migration of people who wished to escape Russification and improve their economic future.
+The numerous repatriations to Poland that occurred after the 1930s, and particularly those during China’s Cultural Revolution, were unavoidable and, most certainly, forced migrations.

 Achievements of the Polish Colony in Harbin

-The Polish émigrés that came to Harbin were in it for the long term.
+The Polish émigrés who came to Harbin were in it for the long term.
 Essentially, they planned for Harbin to be their forever home, free of Russian colonisation.
-Their diligent work ethic, combined with a high standard of school education, planned for future generations to be knowledgeable of Polish culture and traditions and able to continue building on the success of their forefathers.
+Their diligent work ethic, combined with a high standard of education, was intended to equip future generations to be knowledgeable about Polish culture and traditions, and to continue building on the success of their forefathers.

 A selection of advertisements placed by businesses of the Polish colony in Harbin.